 Since the terrorist attacks of September 11, 2001, there have been a variety of initiatives intended to enhance vessel security.
 On November 25, 2002, the Maritime Transportation Security Act of 2002 ("MTSA") came into effect.
 To implement certain portions of the MTSA, in July 2003, the U.S. Coast Guard issued regulations requiring the implementation of certain security requirements aboard vessels operating in waters subject to the jurisdiction of the United States.
 Similarly, in December 2002, amendments to the International Convention for the Safety of Life at Sea ("SOLAS") created a new chapter of the convention dealing specifically with maritime security.
-The new chapter went into effect in July 2004, and imposes various detailed security obligations on vessels and port authorities, most of which are contained in the newly created ISPS Code.
+The new chapter went into effect in July 2004, and imposes various detailed security obligations on vessels and port authorities, most of which are contained in the newly created International Ship and Port Facilities Security Code ("ISPS Code").
 Among the various requirements are:

-- on-board installation of automatic information systems ("AIS") to enhance vessel-to-vessel and vessel-to-shore communications; - on-board installation of ship security alert systems; - the development of vessel security plans; and - compliance with flag state security certification requirements.
+- on-board installation of automatic information systems ("AIS") to enhance vessel-to-vessel and vessel-to-shore communications; - on-board installation of ship security alert systems; - · the development of vessel security plans; and - compliance with flag state security certification requirements.

 Furthermore, additional security measures could be required in the future which could have a significant financial impact on us.

 The U.S. Coast Guard regulations, intended to be aligned with international maritime security standards, exempt non-U.S. vessels from MTSA vessel security measures, provided such vessels have on board a valid International Ship Security Certificate ("ISSC") that attests to the vessel's compliance with SOLAS security requirements and the ISPS Code.
-We have implemented and will continue implement the various security measures addressed by the MTSA, SOLAS and the ISPS Code and take measures for the vessels to attain compliance with all applicable security requirements within the prescribed time periods.
+We have implemented and will continue to implement the various security measures addressed by the MTSA, SOLAS and the ISPS Code and take measures for the vessels to attain compliance with all applicable security requirements within the prescribed time periods.
 Although management does not believe these additional requirements will have a material financial impact on our operations, there can be no assurance that there will not be an interruption in operations to bring vessels into compliance with the applicable requirements and any such interruption could cause a decrease in charter revenues.
-Furthermore, additional security measures could be required in the future which could have a significant financial impact on us.